Yara-Rules/yago/README.md

 ```

 ```
-./build/yago -indexFile index.yar -cwd path/with/rules
+./build/yago indexFile index.yar cwd path/with/rules
 ```

-YaGo will look for rules at `path/with/rules/rules/`.
+YaGo will look for rules at `path/with/rules/rules/....yar`.

-The last option is the flag `-format`.
-At the moment YaGo is only supporting two formats: `json`, and `bson`.
-By default YaGol will use `json`.
+The last argument is `inputFile` that converts rules in JSON format that were previously translated back in Yara rules.
+This arguments accept two extra arguments which indicate the output is either a directory or file, in case of a file YaGO will merge all rules taking care of import and rule name collitions.

+In addition the `inputFile` argument has an `--overwrite` option that overwrite exisitng files on the output directory or file.

+Finally, all arguments have a `--validJSON` option.
+That option tells YaGo to either print out each rule in one line or print out the whole rule set in a file that meets JSON format.

+---

 A json output looks like